How To Get Tickets To Pitti Palace

 Toilets and other facilities

-Families visiting with young kids will find a room for breastfeeding in the basement, close to the court.
-There also is a bookstore, located on the first floor in the courtyard; and a cafeteria close to the court and open until 7:00 pm from September to May and until 8:00 pm from June to August.
+There is also a bookstore, located on the first floor in the courtyard; and a cafeteria close to the court and open until 7:00 pm from September to May and until 8:00 pm from June to August.

 Accessibility

 Visitors with reduced mobility and on wheelchair will find an entrance from Pitti Square with a 20% slope.
-There are accessible elevators to access the various floors.
+There are elevators to access the various floors.

 Further Readings